stoi2m1/wp-frontend-ajax/README.md

 # wp-frontend-ajax
-An ajax front end performing with customized do_action hooks for simplifying the ajax process
+An ajax front end enhancing performance and attempting to standardize nonce name and actions with do_action hooks for simplifying the ajax process